In this issue:

 3) Here’s a quick way to clean that long dryer vent system, again

 using ‘Clyde’ the ol’ wet-vac.
-We carry a 30-foot central vac
+I carry a 30-foot central vac

-the truck, and it’s very handy for cleaning these ducts from
+the truck, as it’s very handy for cleaning these ducts from

 the outside of the house.
 If your vent hood is the louvered